contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     the everyone believes something to be true is not decisive enough evidence as there was a number of occasions when the public was wrong about facts.

-    There can still be a disagreement on an issues when people in question don't share common values, however by institutionalising social norms we are further distancing the public from realising *where* exactly the disagreement lies.
+    There can still be a disagreement on issues when people in question don't share common values, however by institutionalising social norms we are further distancing the public from realising *where* exactly the disagreement lies.